uc-cdis/gen3.org/content/resources/user/gen3-client.md

 GUIDs are generated on the back-end, not submitted by users, and they are stored in the property `object_id`.
 The GUID or `object_id` for a submitted data file can be obtained via graphQL query or viewing the data file json record in the graphical model of the project.

-Once the GUIDs have been assigned to the data files for upload, the gen3-client can be used to upload files to object storage using the `gen3-client upload` command.
+Once the GUIDs have been assigned to the data files for upload, the gen3-client can be used to upload files to object storage using the `gen3-client upload-single` command.

-Example:
+Example Usage:
 ```
-gen3-client upload --profile <profile-name> --guid <GUID> --file=<filename>
+gen3-client upload-single --profile=<profile_name> --guid=<GUID> --file=<filename>

-gen3-client upload --profile bob --guid dg.7519/b4642430-8c6e-465a-8e20-97c458439387 --file=test.gif
+gen3-client upload-single --profile=bob --guid=dg.7519/b4642430-8c6e-465a-8e20-97c458439387 --file=test.gif

 Uploading data ...
 Successfully uploaded file "test.gif" to GUID dg.7519/b4642430-8c6e-465a-8e20-97c458439387.